>

 Required Portfolio Components (3 Components):

-1. Transcript: Grades of As and Bs in the most academically advanced courses offered at the student’s school typically suggest that the VSA program would be a good academic fit.
+1. Transcript: Grades of As and Bs in the academically advanced courses typically suggest that the VSA program would be a good academic fit.
 Through the transcript review process, we are looking for students who are highly motivated.
-PTY also understands that extenuating circumstances might impact a student’s grades.
-Please make sure to provide annotation if the student’s grades do not accurately demonstrate their ability and motivation to participate in an accelerated academic environment.
+PTY also understands that extenuating circumstances might impact a student’s grades or course options.
+Students should make sure to provide annotation if their grades or course options do not accurately demonstrate their ability and motivation to participate in an accelerated academic environment.

-Transcripts can be submitted as a picture or screenshot of a student’s unofficial record but must include the student’s name and show grades for the 2021-2022 school year and the fall 2022 school year.
+Transcripts can be submitted as a picture or screenshot of a student’s unofficial record but must include the student’s name and show grades for at least the 2024-2025 school year and the fall 2025 school year.

-2. Two Educator Recommendations: Students should request recommendations from two educators (teachers, administrators, or counselors) by sharing the link below.
-When your recommenders complete the form, the completed form will be emailed to PTY.
+2. Two Educator Recommendations: Students should request recommendations from two educators (content area teachers or academic advisor) who can speak to the student’s academic ability well.
+Students should send their recommender the link below to complete the recommendation.
+When a student’s recommenders complete the form, the completed form will be automatically emailed to PTY.
 Please do not request that your recommenders write a letter or submit a recommendation in any method other than the following form.
 The form takes 10-15 minutes to complete.

 https://pty.vanderbilt.edu/PTY_educator_recommendation/